Meet Our Amazing Team!

 “Patients do not care how much you know, until they know how much you care!” – KMM, MD

 Tony served in the United States Marine Corps and worked as an aircraft firefighter until 2002.
 Upon separating he became a post-certified peace officer working for the Yuma County Sheriff’s Office, assigned to general investigations, but specialized in investigating crimes against children.
 In 2006, he attended Hazardous Devices School and received the title Bomb Technician.
 In 2007, he later transferred to the Arizona Department of Public Safety and continued working as a Bomb Technician part-time.
 Tony has worked as an undercover officer, gang unit, mobile field force officer, phlebotomist, and the SWAT Team as an Explosives Breacher.
-He became a full-time Bomb Technician in 2013.
-He is currently a patrol sergeant, the training coordinator for his unit and specializes in homemade explosives.
+He became a full-time Bomb Technician in 2013 and he is currently their division's sergeant, the training coordinator for his unit and specializes in homemade explosives.
 Tony has been a part of ICSAVE since its inception, is considered a Skills Matter Expert (SME) and has instructed hundreds of courses and thousands of students.

 Michelle A. Watson